-3. I could have a chance to use my written communication skills where I’m looking for a location.
+3. I could have a chance to use my written communication skills when I’m looking for a location.
 As a marketing assistant to your company, I will be able to apply years of my experience as a successful donation writer and I will be able to write the types of tools I like to use.

-It works, because this answer emphasizes your experience and expertise and how they will benefit the company.
+It works because this answer emphasizes your experience and expertise and how they will benefit the company.
 Use your feedback to highlight how you fill the requirements from the job listing.

-It works, because your pre-interview research closes this reaction, which you understand how you offer the offer and you can support their goals.
+It works because your pre-interview research closes this reaction, which you understand how you offer the offer and you can support their goals.

 5. I am looking forward to working for an organization whose goal I firmly believe, like your own I’m looking for a job that I’m passionate about because it lets me be highly productive and creative.

-It works, because by focusing on the mission, you see that you understand the importance of the organization.
+It works because by focusing on the mission, you see that you understand the importance of the organization.
 This is likely to be equally enthusiastic about the company’s mission, which will help you connect.

-Tips for providing the best answers
+8. Tips for providing the best answers

 Speak the truth.
 If you want to show how you fit a suit for the company, you will not be dishonest.
 Always keep your answer true, since one can say while disobeying the answer.
 Focus on the real answers that show that you do the job well.